Simply put, Brownlee Reservoir is one of the best warmwater fishing spots in the entire Pacific Northwest.

 Channel catfish are like other catfish species: They love bait.

 You have a lot of options for bait.
 Of course, the usual worms and nightcrawlers will catch catfish here like they will anywhere.

 When I fished Brownlee off Farewell Bend, I noticed several of the anglers who caught the most channel cats were using raw prawns or shrimp.

-Pieces of cut fresh fish (a.k.a. “cut bait”), including crappie or panfish you catch at Brownlee, work very well.
+Pieces of cut fresh fish (a.k.a. “cut bait”), including leftover pieces and guts of crappie or panfish you catch at Brownlee, work very well.

 I might bring an oilier fish with you, if you can get it.

 For example, freeze and save the fresh whole herring or sardine fillets you had left over from salmon fishing and use pieces of that.
 Mackerel, albacore, shad and other bits of oily fish left over after cleaning (or bought from the grocery store) also are fantastic.

 I like to use cut bait with skin on it, which helps hold the bait on the hook a little better.